 A. Standards.
 Rental Rooms shall conform to the following:

-1. Rental Rooms shall be within legally existing owner-occupied dwelling units.
+1. Rental Rooms shall be within a legally existing owner-occupied Residence.

-2. No more than two rooms may be rented.
+2. A maximum of two Rental Rooms may be rented.

-3. An adequate sewage disposal system must be in place with proper documentation by RIDEM or by a certified ISDS designer or installer.
+3. An adequate sewage disposal system must be in place with proper documentation by RIDEM or by a certified OWTS designer or installer.
 Alternatively, the Sewer Commission shall certify that adequate sewer capacity has been allotted for the proposed use and that all fees and bills have been paid.

-4. Dwelling units containing Rental Rooms shall contain an adequate escape route and a functioning smoke detector of a type and location which complies with the R.I.
+4. Residences containing Rental Rooms shall contain an adequate escape route and a functioning smoke detector of a type and location which complies with the R.I.
 Fire Safety Code.

-5. No rooms may accommodate more than two persons.
+5. Rental Rooms may accommodate a maximum of two persons.

-6. No rooms may be rented without a license from the Town.
+6. A license must be obtained from the Town of New Shoreham prior to any Rental Rooms being rented.
 The term and fees for Rental Room licenses shall be set by the Town Council.

 § 510.
-Accessory Uses.
+Accessory Use/Home Occupation.

 A. Standards.
 The following are required for accessory uses not allowed at that location as a principal use:

-1. Accessory uses shall not be advertised or identified on site.
+1. The use shall not be advertised or identified on site.

-2. Accessory uses shall be carried on by a resident of the property and no more than one non-resident employee.
+2. The use shall be carried on by a resident of the property and no more than one non-resident employee.

-3. Accessory uses shall be conducted in a workshop, studio or office entirely contained within a lawfully existing structure and shall not occupy more than 25% of the building footprint.
+3. The use shall be conducted in a workshop, studio or office entirely contained within a lawfully existing structure and shall not occupy more than 25% of the building footprint.

 4. The parking or storage of equipment shall be confined to an area not exceeding 10% of the developable land area of the lot, located at least 50 feet from the primary access road, and screened by a six-foot hedge or fence.